-We offer two different programs based on when a student is starting at Ohio University.
-Our June sessions for students starting in the fall semester are two-day programs, while our sessions in January, May, and August are one-day programs.
+We offer two different programs based on when a student is starting at Ohio University and if you are a first-year student or a transfer student.
+Our June sessions for first-year students starting in the fall semester are two-day programs.
+Our sessions for transfer students in June and all students in January, May, and August are one-day programs.
 Orientation check-in typically happens around 8 a.m. for all programs.
 One-day programs typically end around 5 p.m. and two-day programs typically end around 12 p.m. on the second day.
 Students must attend the entire program in order to register for classes and should plan accordingly.

 Can I change my orientation session after I have signed up?

 Yes.
-You can log back into our registration system the same way you originally registered and select the "change the date" button at the bottom of the screen to view the calendar of available dates for your major.
+You can log back into our system the same way you originally signed up and select the "change the date" button at the bottom of the screen to view the calendar of available dates for your major.
 If you have any issues, please contact our office.

 What happens if I need to cancel my orientation session?

 If you need to cancel your orientation, you may do so online the same way that you originally signed up for orientation up to three days prior to your scheduled session.
 If you cannot cancel your registration yourself or it is within three days of your scheduled session, please contact us.
 Please note that cancelling your orientation session does not cancel your application to the university and you will need to contact the Office of Undergraduate Admissions if you intend to do that.

 When I go to the system to sign-up for my program, I don't see all of the program dates.
 Why is that?